-Patterson, a Democrat, was the representative for Tennessee's 10th congressional district from 1905 to 1907.
+Patterson was the representative for Tennessee’s 10th congressional district and was a Democrat.
+He served from 1905 to 1907.

 From Dec 1901 to Dec 1906, Patterson missed 261 of 372 roll call votes, which is 70.2%.
 This is much worse than the median of 30.1% among the lifetime records of representatives serving in Dec 1906.
 The chart below reports missed votes over time.